chrispaynter/architecture/DDD/Vaughn Vernon/2 - Domains, Subdomains and Bouded Contexts.md

   - It's advantageous to think about each of those business functions separately.
 - Any attempt to model even a moderately sized organisation in a single model will likely fail.

+### Subdomains and Bounded Contexts at Work

+- Unfortunately, most systems today are not created by employing DDD approach
+  - Typical situation is we have fewer subsystems responsible for many business functions.

 ## Real-World Domains and Subdomains

 - Domains have both a ***problem space*** and a ***solution space***.